Skip to main content

 info

-Note that this install method copies precompiled binaries directly to the /usr/local/bin directory, so Bee installed through this method cannot be managed or uninstalled with package managers such as dpkg and rpm.
+Note that this install method copies precompiled binaries directly to the /usr/local/bin directory, so Bee installed through this method cannot be managed or uninstalled with package manager command line tools like dpkg, rpm, and brew.

 Also note that unlike the package install method, this install method will not set up Bee to run as a service (such as with systemctl or brew services).